-Using a Home Equity Line of Credit Versus Using a Personal Loan for Small Home Improvements
+Home Equity Line of Credit Vs. Personal Loan for Small Home Improvements

 If you have one or more small home improvement projects that need to be made, you might be considering the pros and cons of using either a Home Equity Line of Credit (typically referred to as a HELOC) or a personal loan.
 A HELOC and a personal loan are somewhat similar in that either loan leaves the borrower free to use the funds in whatever way they desire.